QFPay/QFPAY_Oversea/2_payment.md

 ```javascript
 {"sysdtm": "2018-01-16 15:42:18", "respmsg": "ok", "qrcode": "https://qr.alipay.com/bax0817145eenvpxpgvp807b", "pay_type": "800101", "resperr": "", "txdtm": "2018-01-16 15:42:16", "txamt": "2", "out_trade_no": "16577171", "syssn": "201801160901990017028777", "txcurrcd": "HKD", "respcd": "0000"}
 ```
-800201(Only RMB):It can be used in a online shop, also in the offline scene.Merchant needs to convert qrcode string response to a QR code picture.Customer scans the QR code to do the payment.
+800201(RMB):It can be used in a online shop, also in the offline scene.Merchant needs to convert qrcode string response to a QR code picture.Customer scans the QR code to do the payment.
 ```javascript
 {"pay_type": "800201", "out_trade_no": "83273364", "txdtm": "2018-01-16 15:18:20", "resperr": "", "txamt": "2", "respmsg": "ok", "sysdtm": "2018-01-16 15:18:22", "syssn": "201801160902990017027862", "txcurrcd": "HKD", "qrcode": "weixin://wxpay/bizpayurl?pr=LLddgP0", "respcd": "0000"}
 ```